Entropy II

 - I find the distinction between the entropy of partitions and distributions here to be suggestive.
 I suspect that entropy is more naturally defined on partitions: elements with

-effectively don’t exist from the perspective of the entropy.
-All indicator distributions are the same thing, information-wise (it’s the underlying set which is different).
-I’ll have to think on this. - I don’t think a “uniform measure” makes sense on the space of real-valued probability distributions, so the second visualization just given is probably not very meaningful.
+value. - I don’t think a “uniform measure” makes sense on the space of real-valued probability distributions, so the second visualization just given is probably not very meaningful.
 It might actually make sense to use the entropy itself as the measure on that space, as

 is the asymptotic measure a distribution arising from samples from a uniform, by the third argument from the previous post in thisseries.
 But I won’t try to take that on now.